 - Advocates for social and economic justice in the church are well aware of the existence of poverty and increasing income inequalities in the United States.
 Nonetheless it's useful to have some basic figures at our fingertips so we can keep challenging people to understand that they represent real lives of real working people right in our own churches and communities.
 So here are some data: - As of 2006, about 36.5 million people living in the U.S. were under the poverty line, representing an annual income of less than \$20,600 for a family of four. - A minimum "living wage" for a family of four one barely adequate to meet real costs of food, housing, health care, transportation and other necessities - ranges from about \$35,000 to above \$40,000 annually, depending upon location.
-Even with the long-overdue passage and signing of a bill last year to raise the federal minimum wage, it remains pitifully inadequate.
-(The new wage will rise from \$5.15/hr to \$5.85/hr in July and to \$7.25/hr in 2009.) - The number of people without health insurance has climbed to 47 million.
+Even with the long-overdue passage and signing of a bill in 2009 to raise the federal minimum wage, it remains pitifully inadequate.
+The current (2012) minimum wage is \$7.50. - The number of people without health insurance has climbed to 47 million.